Back to main page...

 The track buttons behave like "radio buttons" if only one is pressed so that you can quickly change between the tracks views.
 It's also possible to select multiple tracks by holding one, and pushing the additional track buttons - in this case every parameter change will be applied on all selected tracks.

-Within the pattern and song screen, these buttons are used to select the track group (1-4).
+Within the PATTERN and SONG page, these buttons are used to select the track group (1-4).

 (Layer) A-C Use these buttons to select the layer which should be edited.